 - Principles: Design principles are short, memorable markers of what success should look like for your design system.
 They should be informed by research, emerge from your early planning and design process, and act to protect against the problems your design system is attempting to solve.
 Jared Spool has some helpful tips for creating effective design principles.

 - Constraints: There are many types of constraints that make up a design system.
-You have more obvious things like style guides that constrain visual design and stylistic choices.
+You have more obvious things like style guides that constrain the visual design and stylistic choices.
 You have UX guidelines that define common user flows.
 You also have governance models that help define the process for adding to, altering, and using your design system.
 Design systems provide constraints for various users of the system to increase efficiency and consistency.
 The constraints your system needs should be governed by the needs of its users.

 - Patterns: People often think of “pattern libraries” when they hear the term “design system.”
 These typically capture visual design patterns for reuse but can often capture things like the stylistic constraints (noted above) and other forms of designer, developer, and content creator guidance.
 Design systems aren’t just pattern libraries and style guides.
 Ethan Marcotte says, “Design systems work is much, much more than a pattern library: it’s the way your organization works with those patterns.”
-I sometimes refer to these as “process patterns.”
+We sometimes refer to these as “process patterns.”
 Ultimately, design systems become a way of working for a cross-disciplined team.
 Therefore the governance models that constrain how things should happen, and the process patterns for carrying them out, are just as valuable as the design patterns and guidelines for designers and developers.

 - Documentation: Documentation is key to a successful design system since multiple people in varied roles will need to accomplish different things without access to every form of expertise.
 Clear, canonical documentation of the principles, constraints, and patterns empowers people across your team to work efficiently and consistently.

 Like the sites and apps they empower, design systems should be designed to their users’ needs.